 If your child has a food allergy, get ready for a change to your family’s eating habits.
 Learn what to look out for at home and away to make sure he isn’t exposed to foods that might trigger an allergic reaction.

 "Finding safe options that children are willing to eat can be a challenge," says Marion Groetch, RD, a dietitian at the Jaffe Food Allergy Institute at the Mount Sinai School of Medicine.
 "Families have to learn how to prepare safe meals and snacks from whole foods and also how to find allergen-free convenience items."

-Always have emergency medications on hand.If you think your child is having an anaphylactic reaction, call 911 immediately and use your epinephrine auto-injector.
+In the most severe cases, a food allergy can cause anaphylaxis, which is a medical emergency that needs immediate treatment.If you think your child is having an anaphylactic reaction, call 911 immediately and use your epinephrine auto-injector.
+Do not hesitate to inject him, even if you are not sure it is an allergic reaction.
+The pen won’t hurt him and could save his life.
 Even after that injection, your child will still need to go to the hospital.